msfrisbie/egghead-angularjs/README.md

 * start `scripts/test.sh` (on windows: `scripts\test.bat`)
   * a browser will start and connect to the Karma server (Chrome is default browser, others can be captured by loading the same url as the one in Chrome or by changing the `config/karma.conf.js` file)
 * to run or re-run tests just change any of your source or test javascript files

-## Contact

-For more information on AngularJS please check out http://angularjs.org/